Arijan Ademi: Beijing Guoan

-In March 2023, it was confirmed that Ademi would be leaving Dinamo after 13 years to join the Chinese Super League team Beijing Guoan.
-He played his final match for Dinamo on the 19th of March against Rijeka.
+In March 2023, it was confirmed that Ademi would be leaving Dinamo after 13 years to join Chinese Super League club Beijing Guoan.
+He played his final match for Dinamo on 19 March against Rijeka.

+Ademi scored his first goal for Guoan in his 7th game for the club against Nantong Zhiyun on 15 May 2023.

+Return to Dinamo Zagreb

+On 8 September 2023, Ademi rejoined Dinamo Zagreb.

 International career

 Croatia

 Ademi made his first international appearance for Croatia playing for the under-19 football team.
 His debut international cap came in a friendly match against Slovenia under-19 selection in Bistra, on 12 August 2008.
 Croatia won the match 3–1 and Ademi played until 69th minute when he was substituted by Renato Kelić.
 He made another appearance the next day when two selections faced each other in Brežice.
 The match finished with another win by Croatian under-19 team and Ademi played full 90 minutes in that match.
 He scored his first international goal on 17 September in a friendly match against Bosnia and Herzegovina under-19 team in Županja.
 The match finished with a 2–2 draw.
 His first official match for under-19 team came on 5 October 2008 when the team faced Estonia in Tallinn in their 2009 UEFA under-19 football championship.
 Estonia won the match 4–1 with Ademi playing the full match for Croatian side.
 He made another appearance against Kazakhstan on 7 October 2008 in a match Croatia won 4–0.
 After that, Ademi was capped four times in friendly matches for the under-18 team between 10 March and 2 April 2009.
 He also scored a goal against Bosnia and Herzegovina under-18 team on 31 March in a home match Croatia won 3–0.
 Ademi returned to under-19 team on 15 September 2009 featuring in the friendly match against Slovenia.
 After that, he made four more official appearances for the under-19 team in their 2010 UEFA under-19 football championship qualifying campaign.
 On 22 January 2013 national team head coach Igor Štimac called up Ademi for a friendly match against South Korea in London on 6 February 2013.
 Earlier, in February 2013, Ademi had complained to the Albanian media that Albania never extended him an invitation.